Entries are accepted beginning July 1st!

 - 8:00 am: Campsite Reservations open in Fair Office (see full rules & regulations listed below)

-- All Open Class Livestock Entries Due
+- All Open Class Livestock Entries Due (paper entries to office by 4pm, online closes at 11:59pm)

 - FAIR WEEK